 The end of stodgy, stuck-together clumps of rice.
 No more burned pans to soak and wash.
-Read on and find out how to get perfectly cooked rice every time with all the grains separate and fluffy.
-Cooked in the oven in under 30 minutes with minimum preparation.
+Read on and find out how to cook rice in the oven and get perfectly cooked rice every time with all the grains separate and fluffy.
+There's minimum preparation and your rice will be perfectly cooked in 30 minutes.

 How to cook rice in the oven